omerien/CommandOS/README.md

 * Do a login command
 * Do a settings command

-PS: For the future, please put the file in a specific folder named "CommandOS", to allow the code to put his files not everywhere.
+PS: For the future, please put the file in a specific folder named "CommandOS", to allow the code to put his files.